-On 13 May 2009, ING announced that in line with the strategic announcement made on 9 April 2009, ING is taking measures to simplify its governance.
-To increase the business focus of the Group's leadership, Banking and Insurance will each have its own management board consisting of the Group CEO, CFO and CRO and the heads of the respective business lines currently serving on the Group's Executive Board.
-Strategic, operational and business decisions that do not affect the Group's direction or regulatory and government issues will be taken by the Banking or Insurance management board.
-Within the insurance board, Jacques de Vaucleroy will be responsible for Global Asset Management.
-Hans van der Noordaa will take up responsibility for Insurance Europe in addition to his current responsibility for

-Insurance Asia/Pacific.
-These organisational changes were scheduled to become effective as of 1 June 2009, pending approval of DNB.
-As at the date hereof, implementation is pending.
+On 13 May 2009, ING announced that in line with the April 2009 strategy announcement, ING is taking measures to simplify the governance.
+To increase the business focus of the Group's leadership, Banking and Insurance will each have its own Management Board consisting of the Group CEO, CFO and CRO and the heads of the respective business lines currently serving on the Group's Executive Board.
+Strategic, operational and business decisions that do not affect the Group's direction or regulatory and government issues will be taken by the Banking or Insurance Management Board.
+Within the Insurance Board, Jacques de Vaucleroy will be responsible for Global Asset Management.
+Hans van der Noordaa will take up responsibility for Insurance Europe in addition to his current responsibility for Insurance Asia/Pacific.
+These organisational changes were scheduled to become effective as of 1 June 2009, pending approval of DNB, the Dutch central bank.
+In the meantime the implementation of these organisational changes was finalised.